mjh-test1/mjh-test1.github.io/_drafts/site-build.md

 ---
 layout: post
-title: Migrating my site
+title: Migrating my site to Jekyll
-excerpt_serparator: <!--excerpt-->
 ---
 I've used Wordpress hosted on my own server for about 8 years now, the content is mainly stuff that i've learnt and at some point will probably come in useful again.
 Wordpress is a poesrful platform capable of building sites as complex or simple as you can envisage.
 It does, howeever, come at a price:
 * constant tlc required to keep it up to date and secure